Calebux/Celo-Vote-Tutorial/README.md

 Using the alfajores network configuration that we specified in truffle-config.js, this command instructs truffle to migrate our contract to the celo network.
 Truffle will output the contract address after the migration is finished, which we will use to communicate with our voting DApp.

-## 6: Build the User Interface
+## Step 6: Build the User Interface-

 The user interface for our voting DApp has to be built next.
-React will be used in this scenario.
-Run the following command in your terminal to start a new React app:
+[React](https://react-cn.github.io/react/downloads.html) will be used in this scenario.
+Run the below command on your terminal to start a new React app:

 ```bash
 npx create-react-app client